Encoding the Einstein Equations into an Algebraic Commutator Condition: Conclusions

-which is isomorphic to the space of \textit{symmetric trace-free} 2-tensors $(1,1)$ \cite{Srednicki2007}.
-The trace-free field equations (\ref{TF_FE}) equate the pure geometric element of this space (the trace-free Ricci sector) to that induced by non-vanishing energy-momentum.
-This however is just a projection of the more fundamental relation (\ref{Fin}), which expresses exactly this condition in the algebraic space of the Riemann tensor.
-So while energy-momentum conservation is what formally separates the Einstein field equations from unimodular gravity, representing the trace-free equations as a higher-order condition on \textit{operators} (\ref{Fin}) demonstrates how the unimodular theory has its foundation in representation theory as opposed to a strict action principle.
+The demonstration that a theory admits equivalent reformulations is an interesting observation, since it typically highlights new spaces or variables of relevance in which to frame its dynamical content.
+For GR proper there is an abundance of such reformulations typically centered on the soldering of various vector spaces (in the sense of Cartan), together with Lagrangian formalisms yielding the field equations on variation of the solder-form (e.g. Einstein-Cartan and chiral-BF theories) \cite{Krasnov2020, Krasnov2011, Mielke2017, BlagojevicHehl1995}.
+We have demonstrated here an analogous restructuring for the unimodular theory, in which its foundations are demonstrated to lie in representation theory as opposed to a strict action principle.
 This opens up the possibility of building more transparent contrasts between gravity and gauge theory, since a representation theory first perspective (at the cost of reducing from Einstein's theory to unimodular gravity, hence a less straightforward action principle \cite{BengocheaLeonPerezSudarsky2023}) adapted to the Hodge decomposition (\ref{Irr_Rep_Rie}) is exactly the starting point for the Plebanski formalism and the relationship of GR to the Ashtekhar variables and Twistor theory, where the addition of energy-momentum content is often highly non-trivial (while here it is a specific kind of operator in an irreducible representation) \cite{Plebanski1977Separation, Krasnov2017SelfDualGravity, NakamichiSugamotoOda1991, CapovillaDellJacobsonMason1991}.
-In the concrete sense demonstrated in this paper, electromagnetic fields are embedded in the self-dual anti-self-dual sector of the geometry (\ref{Irr_Rep_Rie}) which in vacuum is otherwise absent (\ref{Vanishing_Proof}): this is the space of relevance as far as the coupling between gravity and electromagnetism is concerned.
+In the concrete sense demonstrated in this paper, energy-momentum can be regarded as an operator embedded in the self-dual anti-self-dual sector of the geometry (\ref{Irr_Rep_Rie}) which in vacuum is otherwise absent (\ref{TF_Ricci}): this is the space of relevance as far as the coupling between gravity and matter is concerned.
+Mapping (\ref{Main_Theory}) to the Plebanski soldering forms and contrasting the unimodular theory to the various reformulations of GR is consequently an interesting direction for future research.
+It is also interesting to ask how the `inverse' problem of using (\ref{Main_Theory}) to determine $F$ for a given spacetime overlaps with Rainich conditions that motivated the geometrodynamics program \cite{Mielke2017, Rainich1925ElectrodynamicsGR, MisnerWheeler1957}.